-Ray and Margaret Hollis spent more than 10 years clearing gorse and weeds.
+Ray and Pam Hollis spent more than 10 years clearing gorse and weeds.

 What the local finalists have in common, however, is a commitment to improving and caring for their land, and being environmentally aware while running a successful business – just what the judges of the Ballance Farm Environment Awards are looking for.